epsil/epsil.github.io/gll/index.md

 Another issue is that when dealing with ambiguous grammars, all the results are produced at once.
 For such grammars, it would be more flexible to return a lazy stream of results, producing results one at a time.
 (An infinitely ambiguous grammar may produce infinitely many results!)

 To achieve this, we will encapsulate parser results and parser calls in a shared data structure called a *trampoline*.
 The trampoline contains a loop that iterates through parser calls and dispatches parsers.
-Each parser will have an extra `tramp`{.scheme} argument for the trampoline.
+Each parser will have an extra `tramp` argument for the trampoline.

 We will define the trampoline as a Racket class, with fields and methods.
 This is just for convenience; we could also piece together a mutable list structure from scratch, like we did with the memoization tables.
 In the end, the trampoline is just a stateful object passed down from one parser to another.

-Here is an outline of our `trampoline%`{.scheme} class (by convention, class names end with `%`{.scheme}):
+Here is an outline of our `trampoline%` class (by convention, class names end with `%`):

 ```scheme
 (define trampoline%